bozsahin/cogs542/README.md

 <b>REFERENCE MATERIAL: </b>

 There is a course reader in this repo.
 There is no textbook available for the material.
-The reader is a collection of preliminary material (on lambda calculus and combinators), tools (e.g. CCGlab), important papers and books about CCG and combinators, in language, planning, psychology and technology.
+The reader is a collection of preliminary material (on lambda calculus and combinators), tools (e.g. CCGlab), and important papers and books about CCG and combinators, in language, planning, psychology and technology.

 <p>